-This edition was published by New American Library (NAL) on February 5, 2013 in paperback and has 352 pages.
+This urban fantasy is a paperback edition that was published by New American Library (NAL) on February 5, 2013 and has 352 pages.

 Seventh in the Chicagoland Vampires urban fantasy series.
 In my opinion, this is written to an early teen audience.